StrongMind/culture/coaching/engagement.md

   * Ask questions about anything sitting in In Progress more than one day (the dots on the cards)

 Take notes of what you are observing and share in #team-new52

+---

+## Pairing Habits
+* Pair with Tylar, Jerry, Chris while different team members are on PTO at different times
+* Adhere to Pairing Habits in Technical document
+* Do perfection game after session

+Share perfection game insights in #team-new52